 Trickle makes continuous change easy.
-With real-time feedback from your employees, ranked by what’s most important to them, you can tackle issues and make improvements fast and strategically.
-You can then update your team on Trickle and explain how you’re addressing issues, creating a more transparent and collaborative work culture.
+With real-time feedback from your employees, ranked by what’s most important to them, you can tackle the top 5 issues and make adjustments.
+You can then update Trickle and explain how you’re addressing issues, which are visible to everyone to promote transparency.

 3. Regular check-ins

-Speaking up isn’t always easy for some employees, so creating anonymous avenues is important.
-Trickle’s Moodsense feature allows you to capture employees’ general feelings towards a situation — without the added pressure of a one-to-one meeting.
+But speaking up isn’t always easy, so creating anonymous avenues is important.
+Trickle’s MoodSense feature allows you to capture employees’ general feelings towards a situation at any moment in time — without the added pressure of a one-to-one meeting.
 Using this feature, you gain actionable insights while giving your employees a voice no matter who or where they are.

 4. Employee involvement in high-level meetings

-A major part of embracing employee voice is giving employees the opportunity to take part in the decision-making processes.
-The most effective way to do this is simply by including them in meetings with key decision-makers, internal influencers or stakeholders.
+A major part of embracing employee voice is giving employees the opportunity to take part in meetings with key decision-makers, internal influencers or stakeholders.